lracicot/docker-constellio/README.md

 # Contribute

 This is not an official Constellio image.
-This image is provided as-is, is maintained by a volunteer and does not offer any warranty.
+This image is provided as-is, is maintained by a volunteer and does not provide any warranty.
+Use it at your own risk.
 If you find any bugs or want to improve it, feel free to open an issue and/or submit a PR on GitHub.

 For official support and hosting, visit the [Constellio website](https://constellio.com/).